 Which is lucky for us.
 Sartor said the concept behind August Laura was something like a cocktail bar crossed with a dive.
 I laughed, because surrounding me was nothing but class.
-Sinatra even played on the sound system.
-Dive was not the word that sprung to mind, so Rodriguez clarified.
+Sinatra even poured out of the speakers.
+Rodriguez clarified.
 “Aesthetically we’re not: but the way we drink and party here, that’s a dive.”
 Later, they might substitute hip hop for Sinatra, Sartor said, or Dolly Parton, or anything.
 What the customer wants, goes.
 “You want a long island iced tea?
 I’ll make it!
 I don’t care.”

 Sartor talked about her grandfather.
 “At home, at mom’s fire place, she had a plaque that said his name, August Laura,” said Sartor.
 She was only a toddler when he died, but she remembers him, she says, and always felt she had a connection to him.
 This spring, while her family took a trip to Italy, and stayed in the hotel their Italian family owns, she and Rodriguez were in Carroll Gardens, laboring to open an Italian cocktail bar in his name.
 Not as relaxing as a trip to Italy, I said, but her work honored his memory even more than a vacation.
 “I’m happy to take the high road,” Sartor joked, “I keep saying, I think this place found us.”